brosahay/covid-vaccine-booking/README.md

     - All donations, as they materialize, will be split equally between COVID Kerala CMDRF and a centre for cerebral palsied children with multiple handicaps.
 - Discord ID for DMs: pallupz#5726
 - And finally, I know code quality isn't great.
 Suggestions are welcome.
+- Added a telegram client for listening to notification from BOT and then running the script.

 ### Noteworthy Forks
 - https://github.com/bombardier-gif/covid-vaccine-booking : I haven't tried this personally but, it looks like a promising, bit more automated solution that would require some more setting up.